Ondan yardım istemenin faydası yok.

 - I have no intention of asking him.

-- As soon as I entered the class, the students started asking questions.
+- I had scarcely entered the class before the students started asking questions.

 Biraz geçmişi araştırma yapıyorum, ve size birkaç soru sormak istiyorum.